docs

-Deployment Overview
+Deployment overview

-deployra provides a complete CI/CD solution with automatic deployments, manual controls, and zero-downtime strategies to keep your applications running smoothly.
+Deployra provides a complete CI/CD solution with automatic deployments, manual controls, and zero-downtime strategies to keep your applications running smoothly.

-Push to GitHub and deploy automatically
+• Automatic CI/CD — push to GitHub and deploy automatically.

-Deploy on-demand via dashboard or API
+• Manual control — deploy on-demand via dashboard or API.

 Deployra can automatically deploy your application each time you merge a change to your codebase.
 You can also trigger manual deploys, both programmatically and in the Deployra Dashboard.
 All service types redeploy with zero downtime, ensuring your applications remain available throughout the process.